Sanibel Island, Florida - This island is all about shells

 Furniture with shell decoration

-Learn more about the clams on Florida's Sanibel Island
+Learn more about the mussels of Sanibel Island Florida

-A visit to Sanibel Island is incomplete without studying the shells that the sea washes on the beaches.
-There are many ways where and how you can do this.
-Check them out on a morning stroll on the beach.
+A visit to Sanibel Island is incomplete without exploring the shells that the sea washes up on the beaches.
+There are many options for where and how you can do this.
+Check them out on your morning walk on the beach.
 Then you have a chance to see really big ones.
 Visit the Shell Museum.
 There you can find out more about this phenomenon.
-Look in the souvenir shops for souvenirs that remind you of the shell island.
+Look for souvenirs in the souvenir shops that will remind you of Shell Island.
 But beware!
-You are not allowed to bring real mussels into Germany.
+You are not allowed to import real mussels into Germany.

 Travel Arrangements